Mapsui/Mapsui/docfx/documentation/custom-style-renders.md

 - Create a custom style by deriving a class from IStyle.
 - Assign that style to an ILayer.Style or IFeature.Styles.
 - Create a custom renderer by deriving a class from ISkiaStyleRenderer and implement the Draw method.
 - Register the association of the *custom style* to the *custom style renderer* as in the line below.
-The consequence will be that if the Mapsui renderer detects this style it will call the Dram method on the style renderer.
+The consequence will be that if the Mapsui renderer detects this style it will call the Draw method on the style renderer.

 This is how you register the association of a custom style to a custom style renderer